2xlink/tools/index.md

 ## Crafts

 - [thistothat](https://www.thistothat.com/) - Find the best glue for connecting two different materials.
-- [Animated Knots by Grog](https://www.animatedknots.com/) - Learn how to tie specific knots with step-by-step animation.
+- [Animated Knots by Grog](https://www.animatedknots.com/) - Learn how to tie specific knots with step-by-step animations.

 ## Expenses & Currencies

-- [Spliit](https://spliit.app/) - Spliit is a minimalist application to track and share expenses with your friends and family.
+- [Spliit](https://spliit.app/) - A minimalist application to track and share expenses with your friends and family.

 ## Entertainment